emgrotto/CS5800-Navigating-Portland/final_report.md

 Amanda:

 Emma:

+There are a couple things I learned from this project:

+* working on an adapting problem - exploring different algorithms with real data and contending with related drawbacks that adjust the solution.
+* wrangling Geo data quickly and using packages like shapely, geopandas and NetworkX.
+* when working with Geo data plotting on a basemap regularily is very important to verify each step in the code!

+This was a very valuable exercise from me as I'd like to continue doing projects like this one to learn more about the city I live in.
+I think this was a needed sample of the work I'll be doing next semester in PPUA 5262 Big Data for Cities.

 ## References
 1. Huitt, W. (2007).
 Maslow's hierarchy of needs.
 Educational Psychology Interactive.
 Valdosta, GA: Valdosta State University.
 Retrieved Nov 13, 2023 from, http://www.edpsycinteractive.org/topics/regsys/maslow.html